gameplay-solutions/MARS-Engine/README.md

 The idea for MARS originally came about when we wanted to create something unique, something that was our own.
 A Game Engine seemed like a huge task and a large challenge which added to the the enjoyment of working on it.

 MARS is 100% a passion project, we work on it because we enjoy it.
-We have the hope of being able to present MARS as a workable Engine at some point, however that isn't the point of the project.

 # Planned Features
 - [ ] Completely abstracted Rendering API with the ability to hotswap the renderer you are using with a simple console command.